How can I switch to a new backup server and keep existing backups and templates?

 rsync -z -a -v /backupstorage/backups/templates NewBackupServerIP:/backupstorage/backups

-- To avoid using the old BS, disable it in OnApp settings and set the capacity to 1GB for the old Backup Server to emulate the "no free space left" issue for new backups.
+- To avoid using the old BS, disable it in OnApp Settings and set the capacity to 1GB for the old Backup Server to emulate the "no free space left" issue for new backups.
 All newly created backups should migrate to the new BS.
-Old backups will be removed automatically, after new ones have been created.
+The old backups will be removed automatically, after the new ones are created.
 After the period of backup rotation, the old BS can be removed from the cloud.